zallo-labs/zallo/contracts/test/tests.md

 ## isValidSignature
 - should return the magic value if the signature is valid
 - should be reverted if the hash doesn't match the signature
-- should be reverted if the signatures don't meet threshold
+- should be reverted if the signers don't meet the threshold

 ## validateTransaction
-Not tested as this function defers to isValidSignature
+*Assumes that isValidSignature*

+- should revert when the transaction has already been executed

 ## executeTransaction
 - should revert when not called by the bootloader[1]
-- should successfully execute a transaction
+- should successfully execute a transaction with a single approver
+- shoudl successfully execute a transaction with mutliple approvers
 - should set the transaction as executed
-- should emit the response
+- should emit the response to the tx
 - should pass through the revert message if the called contract reverts with a message
 - should revert if the called contract reverts